Purchase Frequency on Sephora.de, Flaconi.de and Douglas.de Is Capped

 Online shopping is particularly popular among young people.
 According to Klarna’s latest Shopping Pulse insights, more than half (56%) of the Gen Z and Millennial would choose eCommerce over stationary retail if they had to pick one.

 Additionally, a third or more of consumers in countries like Italy, Sweden or Germany would do most of their shopping online if they had the choice.
-In the U.S., the figure is as high as 43%.
+In the United States, the figure is as high as 43%.

 Online shopping frequency has also reached remarkably high levels.
 According to Klarna's data, more than half of U.S. shoppers shop online on a weekly basis.
 But what does this mean in detail – when exactly are the golden hours of eCommerce?